HDFGroup/hdf5-tutorial/doc/hdf-tutorial.1.md

 https://github.com/HDFGroup/hdf5-tutorial/blob/07eb4b4035aedcec0fcde14f6f673c252f132a9b/hdf-tutorial.1.cpp#L140-L154

-It is done in several steps as follows:
+It is done in five steps as follows:

 1. Retrieve the current dataset dimension.
 (1D)
 2. Extend the dataset dimension by the paths in the batch.